-The Filtration segment accounted for approximately 36%, 37% and 37% of the Company's total revenue in 2016, 2015 and 2014, respectively.
+The Filtration segment accounted for approximately 41%, 36% and 37% of the Company's total revenue in 2017, 2016 and 2015, respectively.

 PTI is a leading supplier of filtration and fluid control products serving the commercial aerospace, military aerospace and various industrial markets.
 Products include filter elements, manifolds, assemblies, modules, indicators and other related components.
 All products must meet stringent qualification requirements and withstand severe operating conditions.
 Product applications include: hydraulic, fuel, cooling and air filtration systems for fixed wing and rotary aircraft, mobile transportation and construction equipment, aircraft engines and stationary plant equipment.
-PTI supplies products worldwide to original equipment manufacturers and the U.S. government under long term contracts, and to the commercial and military aftermarket through distribution channels.
+PTI supplies products worldwide to OEMs and the U.S. government under long term contracts, and to the commercial and military aftermarket through distribution channels.